hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">
 </p>

 A recent (2020) example of cooperative financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
-They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would requiree.
-Smart contracts, as shown in the third panel, have the potential to further lower the cost of social purpose (e.g. carbon negative) cooperatives.
+They were able to organize their project as a cooperative since their project had a social purpose which allowed them to raise money by selling bonds with 5% returns as opposed to the 15% or more that an investor-led project would requiree.
+Smart contracts, as shown in the third panel, have the potential to further lower the cost of running a social purpose cooperatives which could help bring certain carbon negative technologies forward (whether for running an installation or, in our case, equipment manufacture).

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The agroforestry portion of our project will be implemented over the course of this decade, however, the integrated greenhouse will wait until a workable system design has been sucessfully modelled and smart contracts are available to lower project cost.
+The agroforestry portion of our project will be implemented over the course of this decade, however, the integrated greenhouse will wait until a workable integrated system design has been sucessfully modelled and smart contracts are available to lower project cost.

 **Data**